astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ### TriggerDagRunOperator

-The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies from within the upstream DAG.
+The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies from the upstream DAG.
 This operator allows you to have a task in one DAG that triggers another DAG in the same Airflow environment.
 Read more in-depth documentation about this operator on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator).

-The `TriggerDagRunOperator` is ideal for situations in which you want to trigger a downstream DAG in the middle of the upstream DAG, and then continue running the next task in the upstream DAG as soon as the downstream DAG has finished running.
-This behavior can be achieved by setting the parameters `wait_for_completion` of the `TriggerDagRunOperator` to `True` (`False` by default).
+You can trigger a downstream DAG with the `TriggerDagRunOperator` from any point in the upstream DAG.
+If you set the operator's  `wait_for_completion` parameter to `True`, the upstream DAG will pause and resume only once the downstream DAG has finished running.

 A common use case for this implementation is when an upstream DAG fetches new testing data for a machine learning pipeline, runs and tests a model, and publishes the model's prediction.
-In case of the model underperforming, the `TriggerDagRunOperator` is used to kick off a separate DAG that retrains the model, while the upstream DAG waits.
-Once the model is retrained and tested by the downstream DAG, the upstream DAG resumes and goes on to publish the new model's results.
+In case of the model underperforming, the `TriggerDagRunOperator` is used to kick off a separate DAG that retrains the model while the upstream DAG waits.
+Once the model is retrained and tested by the downstream DAG, the upstream DAG resumes and publishes the new model's results.

 Below is an example DAG that implements the `TriggerDagRunOperator` to trigger the `dependent-dag` between two other tasks.
 The `trigger-dagrun-dag` will wait until `dependent-dag` has finished its run until it moves onto running `end_task`, since `wait_for_completion` in the `TriggerDagRunOperator` has been set to `True`.